Sheffield Cathedral: Access

 Sheffield Cathedral has its own stop on the South Yorkshire Supertram network called Cathedral.
 Located in front of the cathedral at the edge of the churchyard, it is one of three city centre tram stops served by all four lines, and as such can be accessed from any other stop on the network.
 The tram stop was opened on 17 February 1995.
-Tram-train services between Cathedral and Rotherham Parkgate commenced on 25 October 2018.
+Tram-train services between Cathedral and Parkgate commenced on 25 October 2018.

 Beyond the tram platforms is Church Street, which since the construction of the tram network now runs westbound only from High Street to West Street.
 There are two bus stops on Church Street, serving local bus services 7a, 30/30a, 51 and 52/52a as of May 2020.
 There is no on-street parking on the streets directly surrounding the cathedral; the nearest car park is located on Campo Lane a short walk away, operated by National Car Parks.